HELLS ON EARTH

 Kevin said, “Hell yeah, that sounds like some serious fun.”

-As they left the house and made their way to the tractor, Eula said, “I think we have been every lucky.
-We are the only ones here to know someone who is alive before the, whatever the hell happened.
+As they left the house and made their way to the tractor, Eula said, “I think we have been fortunate.
+We are the only ones here to know someone alive before the, whatever the hell happened.
 I don’t even know what to call it.”

 Eula nodded in total agreement.